India beats China to win crucial election to UN commission on women

-UNITED NATIONS, Sept 15: In a significant victory, India got elected as Member of the UN Commission on the Status of Women, the principal global body focussed on gender equality and women empowerment, beating China in a hotly-contested election.
+UNITED NATIONS : In a significant victory, India got elected as Member of the UN Commission on the Status of Women, the principal global body focussed on gender equality and women empowerment, beating China in a hotly-contested election.

 The Commission on the Status of Women (CSW) is a functional commission of the UN Economic and Social Council (ECOSOC).